 Chemical etching uses many harmful chemicals and is not an environmentally friendly etching process.

 Etching with PlasmaPlasma etching became popular in the 1980's as an environmentally friendly etching process to remove sludge from drill holes in PCB's.

 Plasma PCB descum techniques also return better quality etching and through-hole contaminant removal.

-Plasma PCB etching machines, as their name implies, use a technique of etching in which plasma is created under strict conditions and used to clean the left behind material in the holes drilled in PCB boards.
+Plasma PCB etching machines, as the name implies, use a technique of etching in which plasma is created under strict conditions and used to clean the left behind material in the holes drilled in PCB boards.

 In order to fully understand the PCB etching process, it is important to understand how a plasma etcher works.
 The plasma machine consists of two electrodes for the generation of radio frequency and a ground electrode on which the sample to be etched is attached.

 There are usually two gas inlets through which oxygen, CF4, or another etching gas enters the system.
 The gases are usually mixed at a pre-determined ratio, depending on the material being etched.